What Is a Birth Injury?

 Birth injuries are commonly diagnosed using a series of tests to examine which parts of the body are affected.

-- Apgar Score: When a baby is born, doctors will perform an Apgar test to measure their vital signs.
+- Apgar score: When a baby is born, doctors will perform an Apgar test to measure their vital signs.
 The test looks at five factors: heart rate, muscle tone, reflexes, respiratory effort, and skin tone.

-- Brain Imaging: To diagnose certain brain injuries such as HIE or cerebral palsy, doctors will use an MRI, CT scan, or other imaging tests to check for brain damage.
+- Brain imaging: To diagnose certain brain injuries such as HIE or cerebral palsy, doctors will use an MRI, CT scan, or other imaging tests to check for brain damage.

 Treatment for Birth Injuries